Lakshmanwadhwani/Galaxy-Integrated-variant-analysis/index.md

 [Transcriptome-analysis](https://usegalaxy.org/u/lakshmanw/h/transcriptome-analysis)

 ## Integrated Variant Analysis Pipeline
 This step takes inputs (variants) from the exome and transcription analysis pipes.
 First mapped RNA-seq data (no fusions) is run on **cufflinks** to remove artifacts.
 Next the **annovar** tool is used to annotate and find expressed rare and deletrious variants.
 The genes are identified and the information is run against the drug-gene interaction database [www.dgidb.org](url).
 Finally a summary of the genes, mutations and potential drugs is generated.
-Below is the link all the pipelines and data.
-Copy and paste the link in your browser for access.
+Below is the link all the pipelines and data.Link to Galaxy pipelines and Data;
 [Integrated-variant-analysis](https://usegalaxy.org/u/lakshmanw/h/-integrated-variant-analysis-new)

 ## Bugs and Issues: